28 Proven Ways to Get a Work Promotion Without Asking

 12. Punctuality: Be On-Time

 There is no doubt about it.
-In most companies and especially in big corporations, there is nearly always time pressure to achieve goals and targets.
-When you are invited to a meeting, whether it is with a client or an internal team meeting, be on time.28 Proven & Practical Ways to Get Promoted At Work Career & Promotion
+In most companies, especially big corporations, there is nearly always time pressure to achieve goals and targets.
+Be on time when you are invited to a meeting, whether with a client or an internal team meeting.28 Proven Ways to Get a Work Promotion Without Asking Career & Promotion

 Being consistently late for any appointment shows you have the following characteristics: